Instead of migrating to sub-Saharan Africa, this pair of Common House Martin is very busy feeding its young born in the middle of winter in SW Spain.

 However, to not migrate and stay home in winter is one thing, but to breed in winter in totally weird to say the least.

 The photo below was taken at Hornachos, Extremadura, south-west Spain, in early January 2019.
-It shows an adult House Martin feeding young still in the nest.
-The chicks were born in December 2018 according to AMUS (Acción por el Mundo Salvaje), an NGO based in Extremadura and working mainly in that regional community.
+It shows an adult House Martin feeding unfledged young in the nest.
+The chicks were born in December 2018 according to the Spanish organisation AMUS (Acción por el Mundo Salvaje) who shared the photo.

 As we can see, the birds already succeeded in their first challenges (lying and hatching the eggs), and their only remaining challenge is to raise the young until fledging (and then to ensure juvenile survival until the summer).
 If they are bold enough to breed in winter, they can succeed!